abao1999/panda/README.md

 + [HIGH | HARD] SUPER IMPORTANT: fix dataset iterator to produce batches with consistent dimensions without that jank collator, without this, each gpu wont have the same workload and utilization will suck
 + [HIGH | HARD] limit cycle test for generating data
 + [HIGH | EASY] test if renormalization of the predictions are important for performance (see `dystformer/patchtst/patchtst.py`)
-+ [MEDIUM | MEDIUM] utilize the `probabilities` variable (see `dystformer/scripts/patchtst/train.py`) for the dataset to equalize dysts sampling according to the distribution of phase space dimension
++ [MEDIUM | MEDIUM] utilize the `probabilities` variable (see `dystformer/scripts/patchtst/train.py`) for the dataset to equalize dysts sampling according to the distribution of phase space dimension.
+How to weigh the augmentations in the context of dimension distribution (dimensions can be arbitrary)?
 + [MEDIUM | MEDIUM] time lag feature augmentation
 + [MEDIUM | MEDIUM] implement a better parameter sampler for generating dyst data
 + [MEDIUM | MEDIUM] test different loss functions